-To provide an extra layer of security outside of the classroom, each proposed site will have at least one security monitor during program hours.
-Bus transportation provided by M-DCPS Department of Transportation or approved M-DCPS Transportation vendor will be offered from the proposed school sites to the closest corner of the participants' homes.
-Adaptable buses will also be provided for special needs students, assuring that all students travel safely from the site.
+To provide safety outside of the classroom, each site will have at least one security monitor during program hours.
+After-school bus transportation provided by M-DCPS Department of Transportation or approved M-DCPS Transportation vendor will be offered from Redland Middle to the closest corner of the participants' homes.
+The other sites declined the service.
+Adaptable buses will also be provided for special needs students, assuring that all travel safely from the site.

 Student safety will be maintained during all off-site activities by meeting the M-DCPS field trip ratio criteria of 15:1 students to teachers; requiring parent permission; completing head counts before, during, and after trips; and including the proposed center's security monitor.

 3.12.
-Partnerships, Collaboration & Sustainability (8 Points)
+PARTNERSHIPS, COLLABORATION & SUSTAINABILITY (8 POINTS)